IISM-Ethereum/Guide/README.md

 ## 6. How to interact with contracts from a different node

 #####6.1 Get required information about conract on node where it was created:

     multiply.address;
     mutliply.abi;

 #####6.2 Different Node:

     multiply7 = eth.contract(<<abi>>).at(<<address>>);
     fortytwo = multiply7.multiply.sendTransaction(6, { from: <<your account address>> });
     // alternatively assuming eth.defaultAccount is set
     fortytwo = multiply7.muliply(6);

 ## 7. How to connect nodes to your private blockchain
 Simply use the **same gensis block** and the **same network id**.
 *(Since we are on the same machine, we need to change the port and the datadir)*

 #####7.1 First Node:

     geth --port 30307 --datadir "/home/mgsgde/privateEthereum1" --genesis "/home/mgsgde/privateEthereum1/CustomGenesis.json" --networkid 27 console

 #####7.2 Second Node:

     geth --port 30304 --datadir "/home/mgsgde/privateEthereum2" --genesis "/home/mgsgde/privateEthereum2/CustomGenesis.json" --networkid 27 console

 #####7.3 In order to get our network initally going we need to define bootstrap nodes.
 This can be any existing node in our network.
 In our case the first node would serve as bootstrap for the second node.

 Retrieve the enode address with the following command:

     admin.nodeInfo.enode

 Set bootnodes via command line

     geth --bootnodes "enode://pubkey1@ip1:port1 enode://pubkey2@ip2:port2 enode://pubkey3@ip3:port3"

 or via geth console

     admin.addPeer("enode://pubkey1@ip1:port1")

-If there is an error, saying that the chain is broken, delete all chaindata in both projects and run again.
+If there is an error, saying that the chain is broken, delete all chain data in both projects and run again.

 If you run the second node on your local computer you can leave both ips blank, when adding to network.

 ## 8. How to connect your private chain to the Mist Wallet
 When a node is started, geth produces an ipc file in the nodes datadir.
 By default the Mist wallet is looking for this ipc file in the main ethereum folder ~/.ethereum/ .
 Consenquently we have to define the very same directory for our test network, so that the file gets produced in the dir where Mist is looking for it.

     geth --datadir "/home/mgsgde/privateEthereum" --genesis "/home/mgsgde/privateEthereum/CustomGenesis.json" --ipcpath /home/mgsgde/.ethereum/geth.ipc --networkid 27 console

+### Authors
+Magnus Gödde (@mgsgde)
+Jonas-Taha El Sesiy (@elsesiy)